 Security and Access

 Internet users are cautioned that security cannot be guaranteed on the Internet, so all transactions and files are vulnerable to unauthorized access and use.
 It is likely that the number of Internet terminals will never equal demand.

 Access restrictions and time limits are essential for equitable and orderly use.
-The library reserves the right to enforce time limits (two hours per day), to limit the number of users per terminal and to charge for printing (15 cents per page).
+The library reserves the right to enforce time limits (two hours per day), to limit the number of users per terminal and to charge for printing (15 cents per page for black/white and 30 cents per page for color).
 Due to the location and configuration of terminals, patrons’ privacy cannot be ensured.
 Patrons may only access the internet with their own card-use of another person’s card will result in a 30-day internet block on the user and the card they used.
 Repeated violations will result in a permanent block.